THE TOM S. AND MIWAKO K. COOPERRIDER KENT STATE HERBARIUM

 |acase AT kent.edu||mdavis7 AT kent.edu|

 Dr. Tom S. Cooperrider is Curator Emeritus.
 The collection is open by appointment.

 The Tom S. and Miwako K. Cooperrider Herbarium was founded in 1921, and currently holds approximately 76,000 accessions.
 The strength of the collection is primarily in flora of northeastern Ohio, but we also have a good representation of other parts of the state and of other regions of North America.
 Significant collections include those of T. S. Cooperrider and his students, and late 19th and early 20th century collections of Almon Rood and his contemporaries.
 In addition to vascular plants, we also have a growing collection of bryophytes, started by Dr. Barbara K. Andreas in 1998, with the historical collections of Almon Rood as its nucleus.

 Loans are made to recognized herbaria and are for a standard term of 1 year.
 Please contact the curator about arranging loans.

-In addition to support from the university, the collection receives funding from individual contributors, notable among them being J. Arthur Herrick, Tom and Mix Cooperrider, and Barbara Andreas.
+In addition to support from the university, the collection receives funding from individual contributors, notable among them being J. Arthur Herrick, Tom and Mix Cooperrider, Barbara Andreas and David Jarzen.